z200801/qa-recovery/README.md

-# qa-recovery
+# qa-recovery \n
-TestCase shell code making test FAT16 containers for testing some recovery utils.
-File tc_function_unit_sh is a shell library with some functions.
+TestCase shell code making test FAT16 containers for testing some recovery utils. \n File tc_function_unit_sh is a shell library with some functions.
 TestCase 1 - Standard file deletion
 TestCase 2 - Standard deletion of overwritten files with the same name